cloonix/cloonix.github.io/content/blog/20240729_hugo_raindrop_bookmark_integration.md

 ## The Theme - The hardest part

 I wasn't expecting that: Customising the theme was the part that took the most time.
 Not that it was complicated or anything.
 A change here, a change there...
 Made me understand the core of Hugo a bit more.
 So I'm ok.
-But for this blog post it's too much to point out all the points.
-So in a nutshell, that's what I did:
+But for this blog post it's too much to point out all the changes.
+In a nutshell, that's what I did:

 1. I added a section named `content/bookmarks`.
 2. I added a menu item in my `config.toml`